gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 More information on Gatsby and Babel configuration available [here](/docs/babel/#how-to-use-a-custom-babelrc-file).

-### Manually specify PostCSS plugins
+### Restore v1 PostCSS Plugin Setup

 Gatsby v2 removed `postcss-cssnext` and `postcss-import` from the default PostCSS setup.

-To have the same configuration that you had in v1, you should use [`gatsby-plugin-postcss`](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-postcss) and follow the recommended migration path below.
+To have the same configuration that you had in v1 (if you were using these plugins), you should use [`gatsby-plugin-postcss`](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-postcss) and follow the recommended migration path below.

 #### 1. Install the dependencies